prtkgpt/questdb.io/docs/reference/sql/select.md

 ### All columns

 QuestDB supports `SELECT * FROM tablename`.
-When selecting all, you can also omit most of the statement and simply pass the table name.
+When selecting all, you can also omit most of the statement and pass the table name.

 The two examples below are equivalent